 Direct Parent Loan for Undergraduate Students (PLUS)

-This low interest loan program is available to parents of dependent students who may need to borrow for educational expenses that the student’s aid won’t cover.
+This low-interest loan program is available to parents of dependent students who may need to borrow for educational expenses that the student’s aid won’t cover.
 The Direct Parent Loan may not exceed the student’s cost of education minus other financial aid awards.
+The fixed interest rate for loans disbursed after July 1, 2022 (but before July 1, 2023) is 7.54%.

 View more information on Direct Parent Loans.